Thraka/thraka.github.io/articles/basic-font-information.md

 Because of the way the SadConsole is designed, you use "tile sets" (a sprite sheet) that maps individual tiles to character codes.
 Therefore, the "tile set" you use is a set of indexed graphics, or, as is the default with SadConsole, a "tile set" of font characters.

 Fonts are made up of two pieces, the graphic file and the font config file.
+Since SadConsole uses MonoGame, the graphic file can be any image format that MonoGame will load.
+In general, SadConsole uses **png** files.

 ## Graphics

+The graphic file of the font must use a transparent background, *not* a solid color background.
+The glyphs in the font graphic should use a pure white color `(255, 255,255)`.
+There must be a solid-filled glyph in the graphic file..

 Here is an example of the standard font graphic included in SadConsole.

 ![font sample](../images/basic-font-information/font-sample.png)

 >[!NOTE]
 >Normally the background of the font texture is transparent, not black.
-It is black for this article.
+In this article it is black so that you can see the glyphs.

 The font is broken down into cells which are referenced by index.
 Index 0 represents the top-left cell, and moving right, counts up from 0.
 Once the index reaches the end of the line, it moves to the next line continuing to count.